MSc in Maternal Health Nursing: Career, Skills, Scope, Options, Outlook

 Career Options

 The program may also cover topics related to public health, such as maternal and child health policy and advocacy, and may include a research component.
-Graduates of the program are prepared to work as advanced practice nurses in maternal health care settings, such as hospitals, clinics, and private practices, and may also be qualified to teach maternal health nursing at the collegiate level.
+Graduates of the program are prepared to work as advanced practice nurses in maternal health care settings, such as hospitals, clinics, and private practices.
+They may also be qualified to teach maternal health nursing at the collegiate level.

 Course Outlines

-Course outlines for a Master of Science in Maternal Health Nursing program may vary depending on the school and the specific focus of the program.
+Course outlines for a Master of Science in Maternal Health Nursing program may vary depending on the school and the program's specific focus.
 However, common courses that may be included in such a program include:

 • Reproductive anatomy and physiology